Exact and Heuristic Computation of the Scanwidth of Directed Acyclic Graphs: Heuristics

 ($\Leftarrow$) Let $\sigma$ be an extension of $G$ and $i < n$ a position of $\sigma$.
 Now let $T$ be the vertex set of the weakly connected component of $G[1 \ldots i]$ that contains $\sigma (i)$.
 We let $S = V \setminus T$.
 It should come as no surprise that $\SW_i^\sigma = \{uv \in E: u \in S, v \in T \}$.
 In other words, $\SW_i^\sigma$ is the cut-set of $C = (S, T)$, with $|S| > 0$ because $|T| \leq i < n$.
 Since $T$ is weakly connected, $C$ must be minimal.
 As $T$ was a component of $G[1 \ldots i]$ and $\sigma$ was an extension, it must also be a sinkset.
 Thus, $C$ is a DAG-cut. \end{proof}

-As we will explain in more detail in the next subsection, our main interest lies in the non-trivial DAG-cuts, specifically in the smallest such cut(s).
-It is far from obvious how to find the minimum-weight non-trivial DAG-cuts, but the following lemma, illustrated in \cref{subfig:auxil_DAG_cut}, will enlighten us.
-We prove that finding non-trivial DAG-cuts of finite weight is equivalent to finding certain $s$-$t$ cuts in an auxiliary graph $H$.
+Our main focus will be to find non-trivial DAG-cuts, specifically the smallest such cut(s).
+Finding these minimum-weight non-trivial cuts is not obvious, but the following lemma, illustrated in \cref{subfig:auxil_DAG_cut}, will clarify the approach.
+In particular, we prove that finding non-trivial DAG-cuts of finite weight is equivalent to finding certain $s$-$t$ cuts in an auxiliary graph $H$.
 This is helpful, as several algorithms are known that find minimum $s$-$t$ cuts.
 The idea to use reverse arcs of infinite weight in the auxiliary graph is inspired by Ravi, Agrawal, and Klein \cite{ravi1991ordering}, who employed this technique for the closely related \emph{DAG edge-separators}.

 \begin{lemma} Let $G = (V, E, w)$ be a weighted, weakly connected DAG with weight function $w : E \rightarrow \mathbb{R}_{> 0}$.
 Let $H$ be the weighted directed graph obtained from $G$, by adding for each arc a reverse arc with infinite weight.
 Denote by $U$ (resp. $W$) the set of children (resp. parents) of the roots (resp. leaves) of $G$.
 Then, \begin{enumerate}[label={(\alph*)},noitemsep,topsep=3pt] \item $C=(S, T)$ is a non-trivial DAG-cut in $G$ with weight $k < \infty$ if and only if for some $s \in U$ and $t \in W\setminus \{ s\}$, $C$ is a minimal directed $s$-$t$ cut in $H$ with weight $k<\infty$ .